bkleinen/bkleinen.github.io/hugo/content/studies/thesis/_index.md

 several universities to create the initial curricula for the 12 study programs for the newly founded  German International University of Cairo.
-It is currently both beeing ported into the IT of the GIU in Cairo in order to be the basis for further content maintenance as well as the data source for information on the website.s
+It is currently both beeing ported into the IT of the GIU in Cairo in order to be the basis for further content maintenance as well as the data source for information on the website.
+It was supplemented with the **Study Plan** to plan a individual's student studies and manage registration for elective courses.

 See my
 [List of Software-Projects]({{< ref "/software_projects" >}}) for all projects and more info.